tw-in-js/twind/docs/observe.md

 ## Example

-> This example show how a custom observer instance can be used to shim a web component.
+This example shows how a custom observer instance can be used to shim a web component.

+> This example is using [Constructable Stylesheet Objects](https://wicg.github.io/construct-stylesheets/) and `DocumentOrShadowRoot.adoptedStyleSheets` which have [limited browser support](https://caniuse.com/mdn-api_documentorshadowroot_adoptedstylesheets) at the moment (December 2020).

 ```js
 import { LitElement, html } from 'lit-element'